TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 </figure>
 </div>

+##### Description of the Investigation skill

 When you look around for clues and make deductions based on those clues, you make an Investigation check.
 You might deduce the location of a hidden object, discern from the appearance of a wound what kind of weapon dealt it, or determine the weakest point in a tunnel that could cause it to collapse.

+##### Examples of Investigation from Fiction

+In the classic Western novel "True Grit" by Charles Portis, U.S. Marshal Rooster Cogburn demonstrates a keen sense of investigation.
+Though he's primarily known for his grit and gunfighting skills, Cogburn's ability to track down outlaws also relies heavily on his investigative prowess.
+Whether he's following a trail through rugged terrain or piecing together clues from a crime scene, Cogburn uses his experience and intuition to make educated deductions.

+One memorable scene involves Cogburn arriving at an abandoned cabin where he suspects an outlaw is hiding.
+Instead of rushing in guns blazing, he takes a moment to investigate.
+He observes the tracks leading into the cabin, the state of the horses tied outside, and even the smoke coming from the chimney.
+These clues allow him to deduce not only that the outlaw is indeed inside but also that he's likely alone and unaware of his pursuers.
+This Investigation check, so to speak, enables Cogburn to plan his approach more strategically, ultimately leading to the successful capture of the outlaw.

+In a TTRPG setting, a character with a high level of Investigation skill could be invaluable in a Western-themed campaign.
+Imagine the party is tracking down a notorious bandit; an Investigation check could reveal that the tracks they are following are actually a decoy, saving them valuable time and resources.
+Or perhaps the group finds themselves in a seemingly deserted mining town; a successful Investigation check could uncover clues leading to a hidden stash of gold or the lair of the bandits who raided the town.

+Rooster Cogburn's investigative skills complement his more overt abilities, making him a well-rounded character capable of both action and thoughtful analysis.
+His knack for investigation doesn't just make him a better lawman; it often gives him the upper hand in dangerous situations, allowing him to outthink as well as outshoot his enemies.
+This balance of brawn and brain makes the skill of Investigation a critical tool in the arsenal of any gunslinger, sheriff, or bounty hunter in the Wild West.

+##### Specializations for Investigation

 Typical Specializations: Crime Scene Analysis, Forensic Examination, Fingerprints and Traces, Ballistics Investigation, Trace Evidence Interpretation, Deductive Reasoning, Surveillance Techniques, Witness Interviewing, Cold Case Investigation, Pattern Recognition, Footprint and Tire Track Analysis, Document Analysis, Cyber Investigation, Cryptography and Codebreaking

+##### Table with Investigation skill and examples for each level of difficulty

 | Difficulty        | Investigation                                                                                                                                                         |
 |-------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|